Visual-Testing-for-Android-Apps/web/README.md

 npm start
 ```

 Then navigate to `localhost:3000` in a browser
-Hot reloading is enabled, so changing a JSX file and saving should immediately be reflected without needing to refresh the page

 ## Environment Variables